KordingLab/Neural_Decoding/README.md

  - **bin_spikes**: converts spike times to the number of spikes within time bins
  - **bin_output**: converts a continuous stream of outputs to the average output within time bins
  - **get_spikes_with_history**: using binned spikes as input, this function creates a covariate matrix of neural data that incorporates spike history

+## Paper code
+In the folder "Paper_code", we include code used for the manuscript.
+This includes hyperparameter optimization, cross-validation, etc, that is not currently in our example files.
+At the moment, we have released the code that uses the full dataset (for Figs 2 and 3).
+Code that tests the effect of limited data (for Figs 4 and 5) will be made available soon.
+The files are as follows:

+### ManyDecoders_FullData
+ - Runs all decoders (except the Kalman Filter and Ensemble method) on the full datasets

+### KF_FullData
+ - Runs the Kalman Filter on the full datasets

+### Ensemble_FullData
+ - Runs the Ensemble on the full datasets

+### Plot_Results_FullData
+ - Takes the results, and makes plots shown in Figs 2 and 3